RahulVPatil24/Generic-Standard-Template-Library/README.md

-# Generic-Standard-Template-Library
+# Generic Standard Template Library
-In this project I provided almost every functionality required to handle some necessary data structure in library format.
+    In this project I provide almost every functionality required to handle all necessary data structure in library format.
+    As the name of it is a Generic Standard Template Library, It accepts and return any type of primitive datatypes.